-The arrogant behavior of Lord Indra is known to one and all.
-The history of the celebration of Govardhan puja has the association of Lord Indra and Lord Krishna.
+As a matter of fact, the arrogant behavior of Lord Indra is known to one and all.
+Similarly, the history of the celebration of Govardhan puja has the association of Lord Indra and Lord Krishna.

 In accordance with the ancient mythological tales, in olden times people offer lavish meals to Lord Indra in Braj.
 Upon this, LordIndra promises good and enough rain to nourish their crops.

-Lord Krishna doesn’t believe in Gods asking something in return of wellbeing of people.
-Alongside this, he considers it a harsh price for poor farmers to pay.
-Upon this, Lord Krishna tells the farmers to not present opulent offerings to Lord Indra.
-All the villagers agree to LordKrishna and stop offering to Lord Indra.
+Since Lord Krishna doesn’t believe in Gods asking something in return of wellbeing of people.
+However, alongside this, he considers it a harsh price for poor farmers to pay.
+Further, Lord Krishna tells the farmers to not present opulent offerings to Lord Indra.
+Upon this, all the villagers agree to LordKrishna and stop offering to Lord Indra.

 This angers Lord Indra and makes him feel disrespect.
 In the lead, he brings heavy rain and floods the village.
-The villagers start praying to Lord Krishna for saving their lives.
-When Lord Krishna comes to rescue he lifts the Govardhan Parvat (mountain) on his little finger.
+Consequently, the villagers start praying to Lord Krishna for saving their lives.
+However, Lord Krishna comes to rescue he lifts the Govardhan Parvat (mountain) on his little finger.

 On the fourth day, people worship Lord Krishna and show gratitude towards him for being their supreme entity and life source.